aks-ch/Rogue-Console-Game/Readme.md

 Some hallways may even require you to collect `Keys` which look like `!` (colored yellow) in game.
 The higher the difficulty, the more the chance of a hallway requiring a key.
 To win the game, you must find and collect the item `%` (colored magenta).
+Items (including keys) are hidden by default and can be discovered through walls in a very small range.
+The empty spaces that have been "scanned" change their color to reflect being scanned.

 Arrow keys for movement in game.